 The 12-4 49ers had to travel to Lambeau to face the 8-7-1 Packers, who they beat in Week 1, in the frigid cold.
 The 49ers were able to push past the mystique of Lambeau Field, as they had the ball following a long Packers drive that resulted in a game-tying field goal with about five minutes left, with the score knotted up 20-20.

 Colin Kaepernick was at his best as he converted several third downs, including a critical third and eight when he ran for 10 yards to set up the game-winning field goal.
 Frank Gore was able to move it closer and Phil Dawson won the game 23-20.
+If you have never bet before just imagine having money on a game like this that goes down to a final field goal attempt?
+If you want to start betting on sports but never have we have a guide to walk you through it!

 It was a great game from both teams in bad conditions and should be remembered as one of the best Wild Card games in history.